 What does “301” redirect mean?

-To better explain this, it is worth briefly running through the process of a how a web page is presented (or served) to a user in the first place.
-Whenever your website server “serves” up a web page on your site to a visitor (either a human or search engine spider) it also serves a status code in the header.
-This information is “served” before the actual page content to inform your browser (or search engine) what the page (or file) contains, be it an image, HTML, PDF, video etc. The server status code is designed to inform the visitor or search engine the “status” of the page (file) in question.
+Whenever your website server “serves” up a web page on your site to a visitor (either a human or search engine spider), it also serves a status code in the header.
+This information is “served” before the actual page content and informs your browser (or search engine) what the page (or file) contains, be it an image, HTML, PDF, video etc. The server status code is designed to inform the visitor or search engine of the “status” of the page (file) in question.

 When should you use 301 redirects?